kiriDevs/streamControlCenter/readme.md

 # streamControlCenter
+> This program is not complete.
+However, it will not receive anymore updates.
+I feel like I learned everything I wanted to learn by doing this, which is why I decided to stop investing more time.
+Whenever mentioned in this file, ignore any further statements concerning further updates, both implicitly or explicitly.

-A simple Control Center for your stream on Twitch, written in Python using the TwitchAPI, requests and tkinter!
+A simple Control Center for your stream on Twitch, written in Python using the TwitchAPI, requests and tkinter! <br>
+(**Warning**: This project was never intended to ever be a complete usage of the API or to be especially good too use.
+I created this project to learn using APIs with HTTP(S) requests directly (here using the Twitch Helix API as an example), without API wrappers.
+It was also my first attempt at using Tkinter to create GUIs.)

 ## Installation
 At first, make sure you meet all the requirements in terms of dependencies.
 You can install all of them via `pip install [package name]` (or `pip3 install [package name]` if you are using multiple pip installations).